Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Nonlinear Reduced Models: different Learning Strategies, same Reduction Pipeline

 so that high derivatives w.r.t.\ inputs are discouraged.

 Therefore, Auto-Encoders obtain a latent representation through loss minimizations that are not explicitly aware of the topological characteristics of the manifold, as instead happened in Section \ref{subsec:manifold_learning} with Manifold Learning techniques.
-On the other hand, such DL architecture focuses on enabling an accurate reconstruction of samples, which is not always possible in the previous cases.
-Furthermore, in many cases AutoEncoder provide an advantageous reduction architecture for Out Of Sample (OOS) estimation, i.e.\ for the identification of the reduced representation for data not belonging to the \textit{training set}.
-Indeed, in all the approaches presented in Sections \ref{subsec:numerical} and \ref{subsec:manifold_learning}, one has to perform some sort of multivariate regression strategy to generalize the set of latent data $\{\mu_i,\bm{z}_i\}_{i=1}^N$ to the actual reduction map $Z_N:u_{\mu}\mapsto\bm{z}_{\mu}\ \forall\mu\in\mathcal{P}$.
-In the DL case, instead, one can simply add additional layers to generalize this map, thus optimizing directly in the training phase also the reconstruction of the latent dynamics for generic values of $\mu$ \cite{RegazzoniLearningIntrinsicDynamics2024}.
+On the other hand, such DL architecture focuses on enabling an accurate reconstruction of samples, which, in contrast, is not always possible in the previous cases due to the lack of an explicit $\Phi^{-1}$ operator.

+Furthermore, in many cases Auto-Encoders provide an advantageous reduction architecture for Out Of Sample (OOS) estimation, i.e.\ the identification of the reduced representation of data not belonging to the \textit{training set}.
+Indeed, for all the approaches presented in Sections \ref{subsec:numerical} and \ref{subsec:manifold_learning}, one has to perform some sort of multivariate regression strategy on the set of ``train reduced variables'' $\{\mu_i,\bm{z}_i\}_{i=1}^n$ to obtain the reduction operator $Z_N:u_{\mu}\mapsto\bm{z}_{\mu}\ \forall\mu\in\mathcal{P}$.
+In the DL case, instead, $Z_N$ is the encoder itself, which automatically maps any new input in a new point of the learnt reduced space.